 There may be a positive jaw jerk reflex in spasticity.
 This is difficult to elicit and is not described here.

 - Ask the patient to give a broad toothy grin, demonstrating what you want.
-Do not say, 'Show me your teeth', or he may remove his dentures and hand them to you.
+Do not say, 'Show me your teeth', or he/she may remove any dentures and hand them to you.
 Is the grin full and symmetrical?

-- Ask the patient to screw up their eyes.
+- Ask the patient to screw up his/her eyes.
 Gently try to prise them open.
 You should fail.

-- Ask them to raise their eyebrows.
+- Ask the patient to raise his/her eyebrows.
 Are the furrows of the forehead symmetrical?

 Paralysis of the facial nerve causes face drop.
 This is more marked with a lower motor neurone (LMN) lesion than an upper motor neurone (UMN) lesion.
 The best way to differentiate between the two is to test the muscles of the forehead.
 They have bilateral innervation at the upper motor neurone level and so, in a UMN lesion such as a pseudobulbar palsy, they are spared.
 An LMN lesion such as Bell's palsy will involve the forehead.

-Testing of the vestibular component with such tests as Hallpike's manoeuvre is described in the article on vertigo.
+Testing of the vestibular component with such tests as Hallpike's manoeuvre is described in the separate article on Vertigo.
 Formal testing of the cochlear component requires audiometry.
 Hearing tests are discussed elsewhere.

 - Strike the tuning fork and hold it about 2 cm from the ear, asking the patient to tell you when it stops.
 Then listen to it yourself and the intensity of the sound indicates the degree of loss in that ear.